Skip to content

 HotelMotel-Ad-550x300-NoButton

 The tax is levied on transient sleeping accommodations, including hotels, motels, tourist courts, and short-term rentals.
-Revenue from the proposed increase would have supported the development of a new downtown convention and event center, with the intention of leveraging local funds to remain competitive for state participation.
+Revenue from the proposed increase would have supported the development of a new downtown convention and events center, with the intention of leveraging local funds to remain competitive for state participation.

 For additional information, please contact: